ivonunes/plumekit/docs/components/index.md

 }
 ```

 Keep components focused.
-A component that owns layout, data selection, styling, and interaction all at once is harder to reuse than a component with one clear job.
+A component that owns layout, data selection, styling and interaction all at once is harder to reuse than a component with one clear job.

 ## Errors